Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 Make the following selections:
 - Ketogenic calculator: Custom
 - Protein: 1-1.5 g/kg/lean body mass/day
-  >A good starting point for an active individual who exercises on a daily basis is 1.5 g/kg/lean body mass
+  >A good starting point for an active individual who exercises on a daily basis is 1.5 g/kg/lean body mass.
 - Carbohydrate: 50-100 grams
-  >This number, grams of non-fiber carbohydrates per day is the big decision.
-Based on this number, the calculator will determine your fat requirement based on your remaining energy intake that was not satisfied by protein and carbohydrate.
+  >This number, "grams of non-fiber carbohydrates per day," is the big decision.
+Based on this number, the calculator will determine your carbohydrate and fat requirements.

-#### An Aside on Carbohydrate Requirements

-"Optimal" carbohydrate intake is currently a very controversial topic, but here is a brief discussion of my thoughts at the time of this article's original publication.

-For the vast majority of people, I think 50-100 grams of non-fiber carbohydrate per day is likely adequate.
-It's enough to allow for liberal vegetable and fruit consumption, and even *some* bread, pasta, and starches, but restrictive enough to prevent you from eating candy, processed foods, baked goods, soda, juice, and other foods with added sugar.
-For individuals with a lot of lean body mass (very muscular), athletes, highly active people, or people who prefer a primarily plant based diet heavy in root vegetables and fruits, it may be necessary to push this to 200 or 300 grams per day, or perhaps even higher in some circumstances.

-For people with very high activity levels - like endurance athletes, CrossFit athletes, or just someone with a very high level of activity throughout the day, a higher carbohydrate intake might be desirable.
-This is an individualized decision and might require some careful thought and experimentation.

-To look at carbohydrate intake from a more conceptual standpoint - the best way to determine intake for a given individual would be to look at all of their relevant characteristics, choose a number, and then test it using continuous glucose monitors and different foods, and then make adjustments over time.
-To figure this out, it's necessary to understand the nature of the metabolism of carbohydrates and how that differs from the metabolism of fats.

-On an individual level, it's necessary to assess their current metabolic health, genetic predispositions, activity level, type of activity, glycemic response to various food sources of carbohydrate, daily schedule, and then based on all of those variables, make a decision as to how much of their fuel is best taken from carbohydrates versus fat, and then which sources to use and when.
-Obviously, this is an in depth process that's not even possible to really do, but even attempting to do it is a task that I spend many hours working on for single individuals.

-**Here are some examples of what you can eat with a daily allowance of 100 grams of carbohydrate:**

-    You could have all of these foods in the following amounts:
-         - 1/2 cup of white rice
-         - 1 cup of blueberries
-         - 1/4 cup of ice cream
-         - 3 6-inch long carrots
-         - A large tomato (3 inch diameter)
-         - 1/2 cup of pecans
-         - 1 large red bell pepper
-         - 1.5 cups of broccoli
-         - 2 tbsp of half and half
-         -  1/2 cup of whole milk yogurt
-         - 1/2 of a sweet potato (5x2 inches)
-     Or:
-         - 13 heads of romaine lettuce
-           - (626 g in weight each)
-     Or:
-         - 3 snickers bars
-     Or:
-         - 2.5 bags of potato chips
-           - ("grab bag" size)
-     Or:
-         - 4 bananas
-     Or:
-         - 2 cups of Ben & Jerry's
-           - Chocolate Chip Cookie Dough
-     Or:
-         - 2 cups of granola
-     Or:
-         - 5 slices of store bought white bread
-     Or:
-         - 6 slices of whole wheat bread
-           - (homemade/bakery)

-With these parameters set, Cronometer will automatically calculate your macronutrient targets.
+With these parameters now set, Cronometer should automatically calculate your macronutrient targets.
+You can navigate to the diary to view your numbers.

-### Step 4: View your Calculated Macronutrient Requirements

-To see your calculated macronutrient targets, go to the "Diary."

-**Here's what you should see**
+**Here's what you should see in your "Diary"**
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fkmllc%2FkigscS0Vw6.png?alt=media&token=63f850af-c909-47d5-874a-3cb839b4a614)

 **And if we zoom in on the gauges:**